Category Archives: Niger–Congo

 KiswahiliEnglish

 Wana chakula.
-They don’t have students.
+He doesn’t have spears.

 Hawana wanafunzi.
-We don’t have fruit.
+You don’t have nails.

 Huna misumari.
-They have food.
+They don’t have students.

 Hana mikuki.
-You don’t have nails.
+We don’t have fruit.

-Sina chakula.
+Hatuna matunda.
 I don’t have food.

-Wana chakula.
+Sina chakula.
 They have food.

 ->Click here to check your answers!<-